otobongadaise/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is project is for more pointers, arrays and strings
+This is a continuation of pointers, arrays and strings